ukparliament/egg-timer/public/commons_only_si.rb.md

         return
       end
-Otherwise, we've established the laying day is a House of Commons scrutiny day so we don't have to cycle through the calendar to find a subsequent one.
+Otherwise, we've established the laying day is a House of Commons scrutiny day so we don't have to cycle through the calendar to find a subsequent one ...

+    else
+... and the laying day is the start of the scrutiny period.

+      @scrutiny_start_date = date
     end
 We've found the first House of Commons scrutiny day so we start counting from day 1.